cyberkitsune/PSO2Proxy/README.md

 If you require assistance, feel free to contact us on [IRC](irc://irc.badnik.net/pso2proxypublic): irc.badnik.net, #pso2proxypublic
 ## Installing
 PSO2Proxy uses the [Twisted Framework](https://twistedmatrix.com/trac/) and [PyCrypto](https://www.dlitz.net/software/pycrypto/).
-Please install these from their respective websites or use the commands below depending on your distrubution.
+Please install these from their respective websites or use the commands below depending on your distribution.

 ####If you have a Debian based system, you can install via apt-get for the depends: